Experimental plasmonic sensing of malaria using an aluminum metasurface: Results

 \subsection{Control experiments}

 To investigate the sensitivity and specificity of our sensor we used recombinant human L-lactate dehydrogenase A ($\textit{i.e}$. hLDHA, SAE0049, Sigma-Aldrich) prepared in PBS.
 The protein is found in almost all living cells and it is structurally and functionally similar to pfLDH.
 Both enzymes catalyze the conversion of lactate to pyruvate and vice versa~\cite{Khrapunov2021}.
+They share a significant degree of sequence and structural homology, but have distinct epitopes that allow selective antibody recognition.
+Since clinical samples would naturally contain hLDHA, we believe that this is a realistic interference control and that demonstrating minimal cross-reactivity with hLDHA directly supports clinical specificity.

 In the first control experiment, labeled C1, and shown in Fig.~\ref{fig9} (a), 250~nM pfLDH solution was added to the non-functionalized sensor.
 The sensor showed a near-zero spectral shift from the baseline.
-In the second control experiment, labeled C2, and shown in Fig.~\ref{fig9} (b), human LDHA and pfLDH of equal concentration ($250$~nM), were added to a functionalized sensor, one after the other with regeneration in between.
+In the second control experiment, labeled C2, and shown in Fig.~\ref{fig9} (b), human LDHA and pfLDH of equal concentration ($250$~nM), were added to a functionalized sensor, one after the other, with regeneration in between.
 The sensor responded well to pfLDH with a spectral shift of~$5.5$~nm, while with hLDHA, the sensor showed a low response below~$\sigma_R$, as shown in Fig.~\ref{fig9}~(c) as column C2.
 A similar behavior for the control experiments was observed for the transmission drop, as shown in Fig.~\ref{fig9} (d).

 When the sensor is functionalized, the analytes are closer to the metal surface within the probe depth of the localized SP field.
 The signal response, $R$, of the sensor upon analyte adsorption to the immobilized receptor can be approximated as~\cite{Kiyumbi2024, Jung1998} \be \delta R = S_R(na_{\text{eff}} - nb_{\text{soln}})\left(1-e^{-2da/\delta_d}\right)e^{-2dc/\delta_d}, \ee where $na_{\text{eff}}$ is the effective refractive index of the bound analyte layer, $nb_{\text{soln}}$ is the refractive index of the buffer, $da$ is the thickness of the analyte layer, $dc$ is the thickness of the biochemistry (3-GPS + Protein A + p-IgG) layer from the metal surface and $\delta_d$ is the probe depth of the localized SPs.
 For our sensor design, $S_{\lambda} = 360$~nm/RIU and $S_T = 9.8876$~a.u./RIU (see Fig.~\ref{fig5}), $na_{\text{eff}} = 1.45$, $nb_{\text{soln}} = 1.335$, $da = 8 $~nm, $dc = 19$~nm and $\delta_d$ ranges from $50-100$~nm.
 Using these values in Eq.~\eqref{eq:surf}, the expected spectral shift, $\delta\lambda_R$, of the sensor is $4.2 - 5.3$~nm and transmission shift, $\delta T$, is $0.14 - 0.18$ a.u.
 These shifts, $\delta \lambda_R$ and $\delta T$, are consistent with those observed in our experiment at a high concentration~of~$250$~nM, as shown in Fig.~\ref{fig9}(c)~and~(d), respectively.